AltraMayor/f3/README.rst

 Compile stable software on Apple Mac
 ------------------------------------

-f3write and f3read can be installed on Mac, but currently f3probe, f3fix, and
+f3write, f3read, f3probe, and f3brew can be built on Mac, but f3fix
-f3brew `require Linux <#the-extra-applications-for-linux>`__.
-To use them on Mac, use the `Docker Installation <#docker>`__.
-For f3write and f3read, read on.
+`requires Linux <#the-extra-applications-for-linux>`__ because it depends on libparted.
+Note that the `Docker Installation <#docker>`__ does not help on Mac since Docker Desktop cannot expose the host's block devices to containers.

 Using HomeBrew
 ~~~~~~~~~~~~~~